BansheeGhol/Angularjs-Samples/README.md

-# This is getting started for angular
+# This is getting started for angular.
-Each file is individually functional as angular project
+Each file is individually functional as angular project.